 Faculty members should select and announce textbooks for classes in advance to allow students and AcMe time to locate the necessary digital version.

-If you are interested in learning more about electronic text and incorporating this accessibility tool into your classes, please visit the Keep C.A.L.M. and Select eText page.
+If you are interested in learning more about electronic text and incorporating this accessibility tool into your classes, please visit the Keep C.A.L.M. and Select eText page and explore the Document Accessibility Guides on the JMU Digital Accessibility site.

 Hearing Impairment Accommodations